-- Obscene or indecent behavior, including exposure of one's sexual organs or the display of offensive sexual behavior; - Deliberate observation of others (including letting others hide for observation) for sexual purposes without their consent;

-Taking, posting, displaying or disseminating pictures, video or audio of another person's intimate body parts, or another person engaged in sexual activity or in a state of undress without that person's consent;

-Possession or distribution of illegal pornography.

-Prostitution

-- Knowingly exposing another person to a sexually transmitted infection or virus without the other's knowledge. - Providing someone with alcohol or drugs (such as "date rape" drugs), with or without that person's knowledge, for the purpose of making the person vulnerable to non-consensual sexual activity.
+- Obscene or indecent behavior, including exposure of one's sexual organs or the display of offensive sexual behavior. - Deliberate observation of others (including letting others hide for observation) for sexual purposes without their consent. - Taking, posting, displaying, or disseminating pictures, video or audio of another person's intimate body parts, or another person engaged in sexual activity or in a state of undress without that person's consent. - Possession or distribution of illegal pornography - Prostitution - Knowingly exposing another person to a sexually transmitted infection or virus without the other's knowledge - Providing someone with alcohol or drugs (such as "date rape" drugs), with or without that person's knowledge, for the purpose of making the person vulnerable to non-consensual sexual activity including but not limited to those directed towards an intimate partner.
+Such violence can be a single act or a pattern of behavior.
+Intimate partner relationships are defined as short or long-term relationships (current or former) between persons intended to provide some emotional and/or romantic physical intimacy.